In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 (Test your clickable button)

-If you would like the contact page to display inside a new window when visitors click on the support (so they don’t leave the page they’re on), then change the code from this:
+If you would like the support page to open in a new window when visitors click on the help (so they don’t leave the page they’re in), then change the code from this:

-To this (i.e. add the section containing target=”_blank” in your text widget code):
+To this (i.e. add the part containing target=”_blank” in the code):

-When choosing images to add to your sidebar section, make sure that the width of the image doesn’t exceed the width of the sidebar column, especially if you are using a non-responsive WordPress theme.
-As mentioned earlier, some themes may display different column widths depending on their templates and layout.
-Some sidebars are wide and some are narrow.
-If the sidebar of your theme is narrower than the width of your button image, then you may need to either adjust the graphic size, or the width of your sidebar column to make elements display correctly on your theme.
+When choosing images to add to your sidebar area, make sure that the width of the image doesn’t exceed the width of the sidebar column, especially if you are using a non-responsive WordPress theme.
+As mentioned earlier, some themes can display different column widths depending on their templates and their layout.
+Some sidebars may be wider or narrower.
+If the sidebar of your theme is narrower than the width of the button image, then you may have to either adjust the size of your images, or the width of your sidebar column to make images display correctly on your sidebar.

-- Link the support button to any destination you want (e.g. to an external site, contact form, FAQ page, etc.) and change this anytime by replacing the links inside your text widget.
+- Link your help button to any URL you like (e.g. to an external link, contact form, support forum, etc.) and change this anytime by editing the code in your text widget.

-This is the end of part two of this tutorial.
+This is the end of section 2 of this tutorial about how to use WordPress widgets.